diguida/rpms/protobuf/README.md

     $ rpmlint protobuf.spec

+You should not get any errors (if so, I made something very wrong), but you should get a warning for the URL of the source:

+    protobuf.spec: W: invalid-url Source0: http://protobuf.googlecode.com/files/protobuf-2.4.1.tar.bz2 HTTP Error 404: Not Found

+It is a false positive (see the [bug report](https://bugzilla.redhat.com/show_bug.cgi?id=767739)).

-If you do not get any error (but check the warnings anyhow!), build the `RPM`:
+Now, you can build the `RPM`:

     $ rpmbuild -ba -vv protobuf.spec